FAQs

 When should I drain my water heater, and how often should I drain it?

-You are not required to drain your water heater, and it is recommended that you don't - despite popular belief.
-When you drain the water heater, you are stirring up all the sediment that has collected at the bottom which then forces it out into your pipes, causing poor water pressure and clogged faucets.
+You don’t have to drain your water heater, and it is recommended that you don't - despite popular belief.
+You are stirring up all the sediment that has collected at the bottom which then forces it out into your pipes, causing poor water pressure and clogged faucets when you drain your water heater.

 The water does not stay hot for as long as it used to.
 Do I need to replace my water heater?